6.1.3 Quantum Statistics#

 • What are the differences between Bose-Einstein and Fermi-Dirac distributions?
 How do they arise from the maximum entropy principle?

-• For a single mode, derive the partition function and average occupation number for bosons.
-How does the unbounded occupancy connect to the statistics in the Fock space?
+• Why does the bosonic partition function take a geometric-series form?
+What sets the temperature dependence of the average occupation, and how does the unbounded occupancy connect to the statistics in the Fock space?

 • How does the \(\pm 1\) in the denominators of the BE/FD distributions encode the fundamental difference between bosons and fermions?
 What physical consequences follow?